Kaisanya/NanoTabVLM/README-en.md

 - `en`: Represents English tables.
 - `span`: Represents tables with merged rows and columns.
 - `blank`: Represents tables with empty cells.
+- The evaluation metric uses Table<sup>Edit</sup> of OmniDocBench, which measures the difference between the table parsing result and the real table by edit distance (the number of edit operations).
+The smaller the value, the more accurate the parsing.

 <div align="center">
   <video controls width="80%" loop>